Intent Data

 Frequently Asked Questions

-Does intent data actually work?
+Does intent data work?

 It works for prioritization and timing, not for lead generation.
 Teams that use intent signals to focus outreach on actively researching accounts see 2-3x higher conversion rates.
 Teams that blast cold outreach to 'intent accounts' see marginal improvement.